 Common Underfloor Heating Myths

-Underfloor heating has many common misconceptions regarding its installation, use and effectiveness.
+Underfloor heating has many common myths regarding its installation, use and effectiveness.
 However, many of these false misconceptions throw people off installing underfloor heating in their space.
-In this blog, we will go over common underfloor heating misconceptions and talk about the truths.
+In this blog, we will go over common underfloor heating myths and talk about the truths.

 Underfloor Heating Is Expensive

-The cost of underfloor heating is usually the main factor in the decision to have it installed, and most of the time, it throws people off.
-However, the front cost of underfloor heating can be more expensive than traditional heating systems; however, it is a cost-effective option in the long run as it can reduce your energy bills.
+The idea of underfloor heating being expensive is a common underfloor heating myth.
+The cost of underfloor heating is usually the main factor in the decision to have it installed.
+Most of the time, it throws people off.
+However, the front cost of underfloor heating can be more expensive than traditional heating systems.
+However, it is a cost-effective option in the long run as it can reduce your energy bills.
 Although many think purchasing a radiator is cheaper, this is also untrue.
 As radiators continue to increase in size, the cost also follows the increase.
-Also, the materials are becoming more expensive to create radiators, meaning the cost is followed onto end customers meaning that the price between radiators and underfloor heating is closer than ever!
+Also, the materials are becoming more expensive to create radiators.
+This means the cost is followed onto end customers meaning that the price between radiators and underfloor heating is closer than ever!

 Underfloor Heating Is Only Available For New Homes